Fungus (plural: fungi)

-Fungus (plural: fungi) is a group of microorganisms that must absorb nutrients from other sources.
+This group of microorganisms must absorb nutrients from other sources.
 One of the most common locations for fungal infections on people is their feet.

 The fungus thrives on the foot because it prefers areas that are warm and moist.
 Wearing well-ventilated shoes and moisture-wicking socks can help keep the feet dry.
 Be sure to keep the space between your toes dry.